Explore How to Prophesy

 You Are Always in Control

 Paul reminds, "The spirits of the prophets are subject to the prophets.
-For God is not the author of confusion but of peace, as in all the churches of the saints" (1 Corinthians 14:32,33).
+For God is not the author of confusion but of peace, as in all the churches of the saints" (1 Corinthians 14:32, 33).

-We are always in control of what we say or don't say or how we say it.
+We are always in full control of what we say or don't say or how we say it.
 Never be casual about prophesying or when operating any gift of the Spirit for that matter.
 People have been hurt and led astray by invalid words supposedly from God but actually coming from the biased mind of an individual.

 We can choose to be obedient to the Holy Spirit's prompting and prophesy an inspired word for the Body of Christ, or we can choose not to.
 The Holy Spirit doesn't force us to do anything against our will nor will He force us to do anything that will bring a reproach on Him.